Fergal Harkin

-Fergal Harkin is a former League of Ireland footballer and "Football Partnerships and Pathways Manager" for Manchester City F.C.
+Fergal Harkin is an Irish football administrator and former player who is the Director of Football for Bolton Wanderers.
 He is from Ballyliffin in Inishowen, County Donegal in Ireland.

 Harkin started his amateur football career with his local club Clonmany Shamrocks, who play in the Inishowen Football League.
 He then signed for Leicester City F.C. while a student at Loughborough University.
-He was later released and joined Bohemian F.C. for the 1998/1999 season, however moved to Finn Harps F.C. later that season.
+He was later released and joined Bohemians for the 1998/1999 season, however moved to Finn Harps F.C. later that season.
 He appeared in that season's FAI Cup final for Finn Harps but was on the losing side to Bray Wanderers.
 He was Finn Harps player of the year in the 1999/2000 season.

 Harkin re-joined Bohemians in June 2001 and won the first major honour when he played his part in Bohemian's league win of 2002/2003.
 He was voted "player of the year" at Bohemians in both 2005 and 2006.
 He retired at the end of the 2007 season due to injury.